Aussie ‘Maxim’ Model Natalie Roser Gets Wet, Flaunts Insane Thigh Gap In Skimpy Bikini On Instagram

 In the caption of the image, Natalie Roser hints that she may no longer be relaxing in paradise, suggesting that she was missing these placid waters.
 It looks as if her fans and followers appreciated the throwback image, as they lavished over 8,500 likes and 100-plus comments on the sultry share.

-One user wrote, “Beautiful bikini.
-We all miss holidays afterwards especially when they are as good as this one looked,” followed by a smiling emoji.
+“Beautiful bikini.
+We all miss holidays afterwards especially when they are as good as this one looked,” one user wrote, capping off the message with a smiling emoji.
 A second Instagram fan quipped, “Unreal beauty have a nice week end [sic] baby,” punctuated with heart-eyed emojis, flame emojis, and kissing emojis.

 Natalie made headlines late last year for sharing a bit of personal information related to a persistent illness she had suffered due to her dietary choices.
-Per The Daily Mail, the blonde bombshell opted to cut carbohydrates and sugar from her diet — and the results were dire.
+Per the Daily Mail, the blonde bombshell opted to cut carbohydrates and sugar from her diet — and the results were dire.

 “I went off sugar and got really confused and felt sick and depressed… I cut out all fruits, all carbs, I don’t know what I was doing — it was nuts.”